 Blackett baronets

 There have been two separate Blackett baronetcies, only one of which is still in existence.
-The interesting history of the individual Blacketts who have been entitled to the prefix of “Sir” is included in detail in the wider story of A History of the Blacketts but the basic facts are follows (title passed to eldest son other than where shown):
+The detailed story of both is outlined in A tale of two baronetcies but the basic facts are follows (title passed to eldest son other than where shown):

 BLACKETT BARONETS OF NEWCASTLE